Your Safety

-Fire Alarm Systems provide an early warning of fire and are one of the most effective ways to keep your business, staff and customers safe in the event of a fire.
+Fire alarm aystems provide an early warning of fire and are one of the most effective ways to keep your business, staff and customers safe in the event of a fire.

-Unfortunately, most signals from these systems are not actual fires – they are false alarms often caused by cooking fumes, dust or a lack of maintenance.
+Unfortunately, most signals from these systems are not actual fires.
+They are false alarms often caused by cooking fumes, dust or a lack of maintenance.
 These unwanted fire alarm signals (UFAS) mean our fire crews are called out unnecessarily.

-What's changing?
+What's changed?

-From 1 July 2023, we will stop attending automatic fire alarm (AFA) call outs to commercial business and workplace premises, such as factories, offices, shops and leisure facilities - unless a fire has been confirmed.
+From 1 July 2023, we no longer attend automatic fire alarm (AFA) call outs to commercial business and workplace premises, such as factories, offices, shops and leisure facilities - unless a fire has been confirmed.

-Dutyholders with responsibility for workplace premises should safely investigate a fire alarm before calling 999, as our control room operators will now be asking for confirmation of an actual fire, or signs of fire, before sending the nearest resource.
+Dutyholders with responsibility for workplace premises should safely investigate a fire alarm before calling 999, as our control room operators will ask for confirmation of an actual fire, or signs of fire, before sending the nearest resource.

-We will treat any fire alarm as a sign of fire.
-Other signs include: visual flame, smell of smoke, smell of burning, or any other fire alarm signal - other than a single smoke detector.
+SFRS will treat any fire alarm as a sign of fire, other than from a single smoke detector.
+Other signs of fire include: visual flame/smoke, smell of burning, or any other fire alarm signal.

-This change does not apply to sleeping premises, such as hospitals, care homes, hotels or domestic dwellings who will continue to get an emergency response.
+Sleeping premises, such as hospitals, care homes, hotels or domestic dwellings will continue to get an emergency response.

-This follows the SFRS public consultation in 2021 and is estimated to greatly reduce unnecessary call outs in order to free up our firefighters to attend real emergencies and to allow them to do more community safety prevention work.
+This change in response is estimated to greatly reduce unnecessary call outs in order to free up our firefighters to attend real emergencies and to allow them to do more community safety prevention work.

 What do I need to do next?